xbaun/docs/setup/architecture.md

    by first pulling in all of the required resources, or you can choose to whitelist the URLs/IP addresses needed to access Coder resources

-> Coder cannot be deployed in an air-gapped workspace when using the free
+> Coder cannot be deployed in an air-gapped environment when using the free
 > license tier.
 If you need to deploy an air-gapped Coder instance, please
 > [contact our sales department](mailto:sales@coder.com) to see about purchasing
 > licenses.